IAmJonoBo/n00plicate/docs/DESIGN_TOKENS_MIGRATION.md

 # 🔄 Design Tokens Migration Guide

-Step-by-step guide for migrating existing projects to use the Mimic design token system.
+Step-by-step guide for migrating existing projects to use the n00plicate design token system.

 ## 📋 Overview

-This guide helps teams migrate from hardcoded styles, CSS variables, or other design token systems to the Mimic design token architecture.
+This guide helps teams migrate from hardcoded styles, CSS variables, or other design token systems to the n00plicate design token architecture.
 The migration process ensures design consistency while minimizing development disruption.

 ## 🎯 Migration Strategy